 All these platforms are working towards bringing education and online learning to students and educators all over the country.
 Some of these platforms are not native to South Africa but have undergone localization to make the content local.
 There are many companies that offer website translation services.
 If you need to translate your website content as well for an overhaul, you can hire the same translation company for its content translation services.

-Localization is an excellent way to take an online learning platform across borders.
+Localization service is an excellent way to take an online learning platform across borders.
 Localization is all about adapting the content to local culture.
 This includes modifying fonts, layouts, language, date/time, currency and animations or images.
 If your online course is targeting the South African market, it makes more sense for it to show images of native people instead of people from other nationalities.
 Localization helps the target audience learn better because they are able to relate more to the content and grabs their attention.

 AfroLingo is a leading localization company with website translation services that has helped hundreds of such learning platforms localize their website and content.
 With experience and a talented team that understands the nuances of cultural differences, AfroLingo has earned the trust of many clients around the world.